-"As we have seen, empirical science is the determination of correlations verified in observables.
-Nechanism is the additional determination to invent what is neither a correlation nor verified nor observable.
-What is so invented, is pronounced real and objective: and in comparison with this fictitious treasure, the observable becomes the merely apparent.
-Thus, in nineteenth century physical theory, the aether is real and objective, and its properties resembling, say, a sponge-like vortex are what make electro-magnetic equations true.
-Nor is this all.
-Because verified correlations are attributed to imagined, aether, they are not abstract but concrete; and once classical correlations are considered to be concrete, determinism follows and the possibility of statistical laws, except as a confession of ignorance, rigorously is excluded.
+As we have seen, empirical science is the determination of correlations verified in observables.
+Mechanism is the additional determination to invent what is neither a correlation nor verified nor observable.
+What is so invented, is pronounced real and objective; and in comparison with this fictitious treasure, the observable becomes the merely apparent.
+Thus, in nineteenth century physical theory, the aether is real and objective, and its properties resembling, say, a sponge-like vortex are what make electro-magnetic Nor is this all.
+Because verified correlations equations true. are attributed to imagined atoms or aether, they are not abstract but concrete; and once classical correlations are considered to be concrete, determinism follows and the possibility of statistical laws, except as a confession of ignorance, rigorously is excluded.

 Now Freud's own investigations threw some doubt on the scientific character of mechanist objectivation.
 He was aware of the importance of extroversion in the object-finding that pertains to the psychic side of sexual development.
 He could appeal to projection to account for the transformation of the unconscious ill-will of primitives to deceased relatives into the explicit ill-will of the departed spirits to the bereaved mourners.
-But he had no intention of going back over the path traversed by Galileo and Descartes, Hobbos and Berkley, Hume and Kant.
+Buthe had no intention of going back over the path traversed by Galileo and Descartes, Hobbes and Berkley.
+Hume and Kent.
 Nor did the methodology of then contemporary science provide him with a canon of parsimony that restricted scientific affirmation to verified correlations and to observables.
-On the contrary, on many occasions

-Freud represents the outlook of his time and tends to regard observable psychic events as appearance and unobservable entities as reality.
+On the contrary, on many occasions Freud represents the outlook of his time and tends to regard observable psychic events as appearance and unobservable entities as reality.
 What precisely is the libido?
-Is it what is known either by observing nerves or by observing psychic events or by correlating these observables or by verifying these correlations?
-Or isft a construction that stands to Freud's verified correlations in such the same manner as the sponge-vortex aether once stood to electro-magnetic equations?
+Is it what is known either by observing nerves or by observing psychic events or by correlating these observables or by verifying these cor-Or is it a construction that stands to Freud's verified relations? correlations in much the same manner as the spong-vortex aether once stood to electro-magnetic equations?
 To resolve the ambiguity, if it can be resolved, would call for an investigation by a trained expert in the history of science.